Common variable immunodeficiency: Diagnosis

-Diagnosis is chiefly by exclusion, i.e. alternative causes of hypogammaglobulinemia, such as X-linked agammaglobulinemia, must be excluded before a diagnosis of CVID can be made.
+Diagnosis is chiefly by exclusion, i.e., alternative causes of hypogammaglobulinemia, such as X-linked agammaglobulinemia, must be excluded before a diagnosis of CVID can be made.

 Diagnosis is difficult because of the diversity of phenotypes seen in people with CVID.
 For example, serum immunoglobulin levels in people with CVID vary greatly.
 Generally, people can be grouped as follows: no immunoglobulin production, immunoglobulin (Ig) M production only, or both normal IgM and IgG production.
 Additionally, B cell numbers are also highly variable.
 12% of people have no detectable B cells, 12% have reduced B cells, and 54% are within the normal range.
 In general, people with CVID display higher frequencies of naive B cells and lower frequencies of class-switched memory B cells.
-Frequencies of other B cell populations, such as IgD memory B cells, transitional B cells, and CD21 B cells, are also affected, and are associated with specific disease features.
-Although CVID is often thought of as a serum immunoglobulin and B cell-mediated disease, T cells can display abnormal behavior.
-Affected individuals typically present with low frequencies of CD4+, a T-cell marker, and decreased circulation of regulatory T cells and iNKT cell.
-Notably, approximately 10% of people display CD4+ T cell counts lower than 200 cells/mm3; this particular phenotype of CVID has been named LOCID (Late Onset Combined Immunodeficiency), and has a poorer prognosis than classical CVID.
+Frequencies of other B cell populations, such as IgD memory B cells, transitional B cells, and CD21 B cells, are also affected and are associated with specific disease features.
+Although CVID is often thought of as a serum immunoglobulin- and B cell-mediated disease, T cells can display abnormal behavior.
+Affected individuals typically present with low frequencies of CD4+, a T-cell marker, and decreased circulation of regulatory T cells and iNKT cells.
+Notably, approximately 10% of people display CD4+ T cell counts lower than 200 cells/mm3; this particular phenotype of CVID has been named LOCID (Late Onset Combined Immunodeficiency) and has a poorer prognosis than classical CVID.

 Types

-The following types of CVID have been identified, and correspond to mutations in different gene segments.
+The following types of CVID have been named, and correspond to mutations in different gene segments:

 Treatment

-Treatment options are limited, and usually include lifelong immunoglobulin replacement therapy.
+Treatment options are limited and usually include lifelong immunoglobulin replacement therapy.
 This therapy is thought to help reduce bacterial infections.
 This treatment alone is not wholly effective, and many people still experience other symptoms such as lung disease and noninfectious inflammatory symptoms.
-This treatment replenishes Ig subtypes that the person lacks and is given at frequent intervals for life, and is thought to help reduce bacterial infections and boost immune function.
+This treatment replenishes Ig subtypes that the person lacks, is given at frequent intervals for life, and is thought to help reduce bacterial infections and boost immune function.
 Before therapy begins, plasma donations are tested for known blood-borne pathogens, then pooled and processed to obtain concentrated IgG samples.
 Infusions can be administered in three different forms: intravenously (IVIg), subcutaneously (SCIg), and intramuscularly (IMIg).

 The administration of intravenous immunoglobulins requires the insertion of a cannula or needle in a vein, usually in the arms or hands.
-Because highly concentrated product is used, IVIg infusions take place every 3 to 4 weeks.
-Subcutaneous infusions slowly release the Ig serum underneath the skin, again through a needle, and takes place every week.
+Because a highly concentrated product is used, IVIg infusions take place every three to four weeks.
+Subcutaneous infusions slowly release the Ig serum underneath the skin, again through a needle, and take place every week.
 Intramuscular infusions are no longer widely used, as they can be painful and are more likely to cause reactions.

-People often experience adverse side effects to immunoglobulin infusions, including:
+People often experience adverse side effects from immunoglobulin infusions, including: